lkirk121/lkirk121.github.io/_posts/2024-11-02-Week-8-How-to-fillet-a-fish.md

 ![fish-on-side](https://www.dropbox.com/scl/fi/ozzib0tqvsprx15qgsbhz/20241102_141814.jpg?rlkey=ywfssvotof7keye5ycu9l1ju4&st=c5t35zs6&raw=1)

 The fish itself felt majestic.
 The face looked strong and powerful.
 The eyes looked clear and focused, the eyes of a hunter.
 The skin was speckled dark and light grey.
 The thick body suggested enormous muscular strength.
-The whole fish lay limp on the kitchen counter.
-I knew this was one of the most humane ways to have received a fish, all the same, it felt tragic to hold the fish limp in my hands.
+I knew this was one of the most humane ways to recieve a fish, all the same, it felt tragic to lay out the pike on my kitchen counter.
 It was a powerful animal to have laying lengthways on the kitchen counter.

 ![pike](https://www.dropbox.com/scl/fi/z1le02hukxkpcresp5olg/20241102_142117.jpg?rlkey=9n9ye50eh6t053sx8sknxll9b&st=a5bmmpu2&raw=1)

 Before starting to fillet, I decided to wash the fish off.
 I started to run warm water over the head and upper body.
 The fish was still encrusted in snow, and as I rubbed snow off the face, the whole fish lurched.
+I jumped back.
+The fish lay still again.
 I shut off the water.
-The fish lay still again.
 While I had my hand on the side of the fish, I could have sworn I felt a pulse deep under the skin.
 The fish was possibly still alive.

-Maybe it was just a nervous reaction, maybe the fish was still alive.
+Maybe it was just nerve function, or maybe the fish was still alive.
 Either way, I needed to act fast.
 For myself and the fish, I wanted it to be over as quick as possible.
 All I could remember was a Youtube video I'd seen years before about how to humanely kill a fish.
 You had to cut through the gills behind the head, and bleed it out.
 I typed into google "How to kill...", which caught me for a moment, and then, "a pike."
 None of the fishing Youtube videos really covered this.
 They told you how to catch it, how to cook it, and to "like and subscribe, and check out our sponsor."
-I wished I had some experience with this, or had someone to show me.
-I could have spent hours searching online for an answer, but the fish was right next to me.
+All the Youtube sponsorships and glamourous camera shots seemed desenitized and detached from respecting an animal.
+I wished I had experience with this, or had someone to show me.
+I could have spent hours searching online for an answer, but the fish was still right next to me.
 I just had to try.
 I picked up my sharpest knife.

 The knife pushed in behind the gill.
 I started to press and pull on the knife.
-As the knife cut through, my other hand pressed firmly against the fish's body.
+As the knife cut through, my other hand pressed firmly against the pike's body.
 It was not a smooth cut.
 It was a messy, uneven cut through bone and cartilage.
-I imagined there would be a spine joint I could push through, but I couldn't find it.
+I was aware of every muscle, nerve, and bone.
+My left hand held firmly against the body.
+It jerked as I cut.
+I thought there would be a spine joint I could push through, but I couldn't find it.
 I had to keep cutting.
 My right hand pressed hard on the knife.
-My left hand held firmly against the body.
-It jerked as I cut.
 I could feel tension and release in the muscles.
 The fish lurched as I entered the spine, and again as I broke through the other side.

 ![body](https://www.dropbox.com/scl/fi/k9xmetfhnaum5n2uffcrr/20241102_143519.jpg?rlkey=fprjh73g4hf6o9zi7y0e87wzw&st=tr56ywrr&raw=1)